neonite2217/Web_Dev-2.0/Car-Animation-Model/readme.md

 ## 🛠️ Description

-The **Car Animation Model** is a  3D car animation created with CSS animations.
+The **Car Animation** is a  3D car animation created with CSS animations.
 It brings a dynamic and realistic simulation of smooth transitions.
 Perfect for educational demos.

 ## ⚙️ Languages or Frameworks Used